stptops-coder/EmbeddingShift.NET/Docs/MiniInsuranceFirstDeltaLoop.md

   > Runs → Metrics → Aggregation → Training → Candidate → Inspect → Learned run

-- Keep all artifacts **file-based and JSON/Markdown-based**, but structurally close to a future database schema.
+- Keep all artifacts **file-based and JSON/Markdown-based**, with clean abstractions so alternative storage can be added later if needed (out of scope for now).
 ---

 ## 2. Data & Embedding Space